Brahim-Benaissa/Brahim-Benaissa.github.io/README.md

 4. Replace the personal information and the posts:

-   a.
-Follow the #comments instructions in "_config.yml" file (don't forget to change the Google Analytics ID or leave empty if you don't have it).
+   a) Follow the #comments instructions in "_config.yml" file (don't forget to change the Google Analytics ID or leave empty if you don't have it).
-   b.
-Modify text and profile image in the home.html file (Folder: "_latouts" ).
+   b) Modify text and profile image in the home.html file (Folder: "_latouts" ).
-   c.
-Change the email address in the  home.html and sidebar.html files (Folders respectively: "_latouts" and "_includes" ).
+   c) Change the email address in the  home.html and sidebar.html files (Folders respectively: "_latouts" and "_includes" ).
-   d.
-Modify/Delete .md files in tabs CV, Project, etc...
+   d) Modify/Delete .md files in tabs CV, Project, etc...
 (Folder: "tabs").
-   e.
-Modify/Delete .md files in posts and projects (Folders: "_posts", "projects").
+   e) Modify/Delete .md files in posts and projects (Folders: "_posts", "projects").

 5. Enjoy your cool website powered by GitHub Pages and Jekyll.